Square Terminal Troubleshooting

 Please make sure to walk through the following before going through issue-specific troubleshooting steps:

 Make sure your device has the latest software.
-To update your Square Terminal software, tap the three horizontal lines in the upper left hand corner and select Settings > Hardware.
+To update your Square Terminal software, tap ≡ More > Settings > Hardware.
 Tap General > About Terminal > Software Update.
-If you don’t see the option to update your software then you are all set.
+If you don’t see the option to update your software, then you’re all set.
+Software updates typically take around 20 minutes to one hour to complete.
+Square Terminal updates automatically overnight as long as it’s powered on and plugged in.

-Toggle Wifi off and on in Settings > Hardware > Network and check to make sure that you see a checkmark next to the network to which you are trying to connect.
-Confirm that you see the Wi-Fi status indicator on the top right corner of the status bar.
+Toggle Wi-Fi off and on in ≡ More > Settings > Hardware > Network and check to make sure that you see a checkmark next to the network to which you’re trying to connect.
+Confirm that you see the Wi-Fi status indicator on the top-right corner of the status bar.

 Confirm Wi-Fi signal strength.